“Conditions of Employment”

 Any act of retaliation will be treated as a separate and distinct incident, regardless of the outcome of the harassment complaint.

-Reports of sexual harassment or sexual violence should be brought forward as soon as possible after the alleged conduct occurs.
+Reports of discrimination or harassment, including sexual harassment or sexual violence should be brought forward as soon as possible after the alleged conduct occurs.
 While there is no stated timeframe for reporting, prompt reporting will better enable ASUCLA to respond to the report, determine the issues and provide an appropriate remedy and or action.

 All incidents should be reported even if a significant amount of time has passed.